sedc-codecademy/sedc7-10-aspnetwebapi/g5/README.md

 5. [Updated Visual Studio 2017 with all necessary features](https://github.com/sedc-codecademy/sedc7-08-aspnetmvc/blob/master/g5/AddVisualStudioFeatures.md)

 ## Agenda 🎯
 This is the base agenda for this subject.
-The agenda is flexible and will evolve and change based on the progress that we make through out the classes.
+The agenda is flexible and will evolve and change based on the progress that we make throughout the classes.
 1. Building APIs
   * What is an API
   * What is REST